wasdee/kunchai/README.md

 1. How to Install Python Exe?
 2. What is the good enough way to translate a set of English char to Thai pharse?
+3. Are there any karaoke database that we can use?
+Nope.
+But, we can use `pythainlp` to build our own dataset.

+4. Could we build an AI model to do this?
+Maybe, but that is beyond my knowledge.

 # OpenAI ChatGPT Said
 > Me: I want to create a phonetic input method for Thai.
 I want to done it using python. i know `PIME` could bridge the interface to Text Services Framework. but, how to get started